evannetwork/evannetwork.github.io/dapps/angular/task-data-contract.md

 </section>
 ```

-We just reference the TaskCreate service in our component, so the code of the componet is very small.
-Also, we can use the queue.onQueueFinish and the createQueueID to listen for task creation finish.
-When the task was created successfully, we will show an alert with i18n values, to ask the user, to open the contract.
+We simply reference the task create service in our component, such that the code of the component is comparably lean.
+Also, we can use the 'queue.onQueueFinish' and the 'createQueueID' to listen for task creation finishing.
+When the task was created successfully, we will show an alert with I18N values, to ask the user to open the contract.

 ## 3.4 Routing
-To handle the routing correctly for the creation and task detail, we need to add some new routing.
-In the case, that we are opening the ens address of the DApp directly, the create component should be displayed.
-When the DApp is opened using a contract address, we should directly open the task detail component.
+To handle the routing correctly for the creation and task details, we need to add some new routing.
+In the case that we are opening the ENS address of the ƉApp directly, the created component should be displayed.
+When the ƉApp is opened using a contract address, we should directly open the task detail component.
 Adjust the routing to the following:

 ```ts
 function getRoutes(): Routes {